Which rider is a prime candidate for Advanced Rider Training?

 - Rider 1 took the basic rider course and has been riding on the road for a few years without incident.

-- Rider 2 has ridden for decades and tens, maybe hundreds of thousands of kilometres, also without incident.
+- Rider 2 has ridden for decades and tens, maybe hundreds of thousands of kilometers, also without incident.

 - Rider 3 has a new motorcycle, different in engine size, weight, and body position.

 The answer is all three.
 We all need regular skills upgrades.
 The best riders train continuously.
 It’s an investment in yourself, and a sport you love.
 Skills get rusty when they’re idle, like during the four to six months our motorcycles are parked for the winter.
 Skills can also deteriorate with time if they’re not refreshed regularly.

 Invariably, riders who complete advanced training come away astonished at what they didn’t know, how much they’ve learned, and how much their riding has improved.
 (M2Exit courses are not considered technical skills training.)

 A variety of programs, designed specifically to improve on-road skills, are available throughout Ontario.
 We’ve listed four of them, each with a unique approach.
 All are done on your own motorcycle.